-For Alexie’s birthday, we had a bubble party.
-One of the biggest hits was the giant bubble station.
+For Alexie’s first birthday, we had a bubble party.
+One of the biggest hits at the party was the giant bubble station.
 Everyone loved it, from age 1 to 90.
 There’s just something so magical about bubbles and when they are ginormous, they are even more amazing.

 So here’s everything you need to make your own giant bubbles whether it’s for a party or just for an afternoon of fun.

 This recipe comes from a friend of mine, who happens to be a children’s pastor.
 Every year, she makes this for the annual Canada Day festival and for day camp.
 I always chuckle thinking of her buying and charging several bottles of KY Jelly to the church account (she makes a lot of bubble juice).

 - Large bucket to put it all in

 This is super easy to make just mix the ingredients together in the bucket.
 For the best results, let it sit for a couple of hours or overnight.
 But it does work right away.
 It’s really that easy.
 For our party, I used 1 cup as my base unit meaning I mixed 1 cup KY Jelly, 2 cups dawn dish soap, and 24 cups water.
 It made enough for the whole party.

 Giant Bubble Wands

 For Alexie’s bubble party, I made some simple giant bubble wands using supplies from my local hardware store.

 - 1 dowel (4 ft long, cut in 2)

 - 2 eye screws